MrMicrowaveOven/AlgorithmsCurriculum/angel-list-reading.md

 **What I'm Looking For**

 Of course you want to say here that you're in search of a full-time software development role, but try to make it a little less generic than that.
 Are you seeking a company that has a positive social impact?
 Are you looking for somewhere that will allow you to work with data analysis?
 Whatever it is, say it here.
 Examples:

+"I love solving challenging problems, especially the ones that relate to scaling and performance improvement.
+I'm currently looking for an opportunity to work as a Backend Software Engineer, in the SF Bay Area, that exposes me to such problems and hence allows me to grow as an engineer."

+"• Sole developer of joglog.me, a full-stack exercise-tracking web application using React on a Rails backend
+• Selected as primary sustaining engineer for module in Intel's newest production technology after 6 months on job
+• Graduated with honors from Carnegie Mellon with a double major in engineering"

 **Locations**